thisisrandy/catan-randomizer/README.md

   for _SF_).
 If also using _CK_, add an additional 5 points, for a grand total of 27 VPs.
 - **Robber & Pirate**:
-  - Only the _EP_ pirate is used.
+  - Only the _EP_ pirate is used. **VARIATION**: Add the robber.
+When any action that would move the robber or pirate occurs, the initiating players gets to choose which they will move.
-  - Per the _EP_ rules, it can be placed on any sea hex except along the coastline of the _EP_ main island, including in the area around the _Far Islands_.
+  - Per the _EP_ rules, the pirate can be placed on any sea hex except along the coastline of the _EP_ main island, including in the area around the _Far Islands_.
 Also, per the _EP_ rules, this _does not_ include border pieces.
   - The pirate's interaction with _EP_ ships and _SF_ shipping routes is the same as specified in the rules for each expansion.
 In particular:
     - _EP_: Ships may not move past the pirate without paying tribute unless the pirate is the same color as them.
 Ships may do battle with the pirate during the player's movement phrase as per the _EP_ rules.
     - _SF_: The pirate prevents any building or open shipping route movement on any adjacent route.
-The _SF_ pirate is black, so _all players_ are affected regardless of the pirate piece color.
+The _SF_ pirate is neutral, so _all players_ are affected regardless of the pirate piece color.
 - **Settling Foreign Islands**:
-  - Catan chits (_SF_) worth one VP each are awarded for each player's _first_ settlement on each of the _far islands only_.
+  - Catan chits (_SF_) worth one VP each are awarded for each player's _first_ settlement on each of the _Far Islands only_.
 Settlements on any part of the _Orange Sun_ or _Green Moon_ islands (_EP_) are _not_ thusly rewarded.
   - _Orange Sun_ and _Green Moon_ islands (_EP_) may be settled either with a
     settler ship (_EP_) or by building a shipping route (_SF_) to an